Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

 \subsection{Reinforcement Learning}

-RL has emerged as a compelling approach for optimizing HVAC systems in buildings, primarily due to its inherent ability to adapt control strategies in response to complex and changing environmental conditions \cite{lymperopoulos2020building}.
-However, practical deployment necessitates addressing challenges related to learning safety, data efficiency, and model interpretability \cite{dulac2021challenges}.
+RL has emerged as a compelling approach for optimizing HVAC systems in buildings, primarily due to its ability to adapt control strategies in response to complex and changing environmental conditions \cite{lymperopoulos2020building}.
+However, practical deployment necessitates addressing challenges related to learning safety, data efficiency, and interpretability \cite{dulac2021challenges}.

 A major hurdle for deploying RL in real buildings is the risk associated with online learning, where an agent explores actions directly within the live environment \cite{dulac2021challenges}.
 Such exploration can lead to occupant discomfort, energy waste, or equipment strain.
 This has spurred interest in offline RL, where policies are learned from pre-existing datasets \cite{levine_offline_2020}.
-While safer, purely offline methods can suffer from suboptimal performance due to limitations in the training data.
-Consequently, an \textit{offline pre-training followed by online fine-tuning} strategy is often favored, balancing initial safety with ongoing adaptation \cite{liu2024adaptive}.
+While safer, purely offline methods can suffer from limitations in the training data.
+An \textit{offline pre-training followed by online fine-tuning} strategy balances initial safety with ongoing adaptation \cite{liu2024adaptive}.
 This hybrid approach has seen success in robotics \cite{nakamoto2024cal, kumar2020conservative} and initial HVAC studies \cite{liu2024adaptive, chen_gnu-rl_2019}.